electric1490/snore/README.md

 source snoreappENV/bin/activate

 # Install dependences.
-pip3 install numpy
-pip3 install resampy
-pip3 install tensorflow (appears to be version 2.18.0) pip3 install soundfile
+pip3 install numpy (appears to be version 2.0.2) pip3 install resampy (appears to be version 0.4.3) pip3 install tensorflow (appears to be version 2.18.0) pip3 install soundfile (appears to be version 0.13.1)

 # Clone TensorFlow models repo into a 'models' directory.
 git clone https://github.com/tensorflow/models.git